What we know about the Titanic-bound submersible that's missing with 5 people onboard

 The Titan was being launched from an icebreaker that was hired by OceanGate and formerly operated by the Canadian Coast Guard.
 The ship ferried dozens of people and the submersible craft to the North Atlantic wreck site, where the Titan makes multiple dives.

 David Concannon, an adviser to OceanGate, told The Associated Press on Monday that the submersible had a 96-hour oxygen supply.
-He said officials are working to get a remotely operated vehicle that can reach a depth of 6,000 meters (about 20,000 feet) to the site as soon as possible.
+He said officials are working to get a remotely operated vehicle that can reach a depth of six kilometers (3.7 miles) to the site as soon as possible.

 WHO WAS ON BOARD?